Funbit/ets2-telemetry-server/Readme.md

-## ETS2 Telemetry Web Server 2.2.6 + Mobile Dashboard
+## ETS2 Telemetry Web Server 3.0.0 + Mobile Dashboard

-This is a free Telemetry Web Server for Euro Truck Simulator 2 written in C# based on WebSockets and REST API.
+This is a free Telemetry Web Server for [Euro Truck Simulator 2](http://www.eurotrucksimulator2.com/) written in C# based on WebSockets and REST API.
 The client side consists of a skinnable HTML5 mobile dashboard application that works in any modern desktop or mobile browser.
 Android users may also use provided native Android application.

 ## Main Features